humanagent/humanagent/README.md

 ### Hi, I'm Fabri

-Generalist. ~15 years in startups, engineer, CTO, devrel, QA, Growth, PM.
+~15 years in startups, engineer, CTO, devrel, QA, Growth, PM.
 Mostly whatever the thing needed at the time.
+Buenos Aires, Argentina

 Right now I'm an agentic engineer.
 I work on agents that live in group chats with real people, which is mostly about teaching them when not to answer.

-I like startups, agents, and building tools for stuff I actually do.
-Buenos Aires, Argentina

 Work